corda/corda/docs/source/design/confidential-identities/design.md

    the node where it is associated with.
 All legal identity keys as well as newly created anonymous keys should be stored in this map.

-The `IdentityService` should always verify `SignedKeyToPartyMapping`s before storing the mapping.

 #### `IdentityService` changes